-In lieu of the senior seminar course, students with strong motivation and the requisite GPA may fulfill the History SYE requirement with a two-semester honors thesis (HIST 498 & 499) or a one-semester independent study project (HIST 489/490).
+In lieu of the required senior seminar for the History major or minor, students with strong motivation and the requisite GPA may fulfill the History SYE requirement with a one-semester independent study project (HIST 489/490), or with a two-semester honors thesis (HIST 498 & 499) .
+To undertake a one-semester independent study SYE, a student is normally expected to have a 3.2 GPA in History.
 To pursue an honors thesis, a student is normally expected to have a 3.5 GPA in History.
-To undertake an independent study SYE, a student is normally expected to have a 3.2 GPA in History.

 Honors Thesis procedures

 Majors may earn the citation of Honors in History by successfully completing a two-semester honors thesis under the direction of an advisor.
 A history grade point average of 3.5 is normally required to be eligible to undertake an honors thesis.
 The completion of the year-long honors thesis earns two credits towards the major and fulfills the department’s SYE requirement.